 - Treadmill walking

-When you have PCOS, exercise can be very helpful to help you reduce your weight and get fitter.
+When you have PCOS, these PCOS exercises can be very helpful to help you reduce your weight and get fitter.
 You can exercise with a trainer to get the best results.
-However, you can very easily reduce your PCOS symptoms.
+However, you can very easily reduce your PCOS symptoms with a dedicated daily PCOS exercise routine.
 Read more blogs on PCOS here.

-Try out OZiva HerBalance for PCOS with these workouts to help reduce PCOS symptoms.
+Try out OZiva HerBalance for PCOS with these PCOS workouts to help reduce PCOS symptoms.